S-R-M-P-D-n-S

 —Imagery: Saraswati Pata—

 “Saraswati Pata: The painting is divided in to nine parts.
-In the three central panels, a temple enshrining Saraswati and her vahana (the goose) is depicted.
+In the three central panels, a temple enshrining Saraswati and her vahana (the swan) is depicted.
 Other panels are filled with attendants, musicians, dancers, and Jain monks.
 Natural pigments on cloth…” (Western India, c.1475)

 • Classifiers •